-In grief counseling, people are taught the normal grieving process, including expected feelings and thoughts.
-They are also taught how to tell the difference between normal grieving and other conditions, such as depression, that can develop from grieving.
+In grief counseling, people are taught about grief, including expected feelings and thoughts.
+They are also taught how to tell the difference between grieving and other conditions, such as depression, that can develop from grieving.

-Expressing feelings.
-People are encouraged in grief counseling to express all their feelings, whatever they may be.
+People may be encouraged in grief counseling to express all their feelings, whatever they may be.
 Sometimes people who are having trouble expressing their feelings are encouraged to talk about their loss or to use other means of expressing themselves.
-For example, they may be asked to speak with the lost person as though they were there.
+For example, a grieving person may be asked to speak with the lost person as though they were there.

 During grief counseling, people are taught how to develop a new sense of self after a loss.
 For example: